NOSTOS is the Greek word for homecoming.

 Melina was born and raised in Montreal, Canada.
 She speaks English, French and Greek, and has a working knowledge of Spanish and Russian.

-Member of the Bar of Ontario
+Member of the Law Society of Ontario

 LL.M., Leiden University